ViksyAsenov/fullstackopen/part7/README.md

 npm start
 ```

-You can then access the frontend on : [http://localhost:3000/](http://localhost:3000/)
+You can then access the frontend on : [http://localhost:3000/](http://localhost:3000/) or [here](https://bloglist-backend-jk9y.onrender.com/)